ThomasDutschmann/ensemble_uncertainties/README.md

 conda activate ensemble_uncertainties
 ```

-5. Install the maxsmi package:
+5. Install it as a package:
 ```console
 pip install -e .
 ```